wrdrd/docs/docs/consulting/education-technology.rst

-ReadTheDocs is a free and :ref:`open source` web service for publishing :ref:`Sphinx` documentation sets which functions like a :ref:`continuous-integration` build server and artifact publisher.
+ReadTheDocs is a free and :ref:`open source` web service for publishing :ref:`Sphinx` documentation sets which functions like a :ref:`continuous integration` build server and artifact publisher.

 * ReadTheDocs can rebuild HTML, PDF, and ePub from